markus-suchi/3D-DAT/README.md

 4. object models
 5. [optional] depth images from each view, necessary for auto-align feature

+*Remark: We are working on making the ROS based 3D-DAT recorder also available here in the future.
+The recorder allows to gather data from ROS topics compatible with the annotation tool.*

 ## Installation
 Here we describe the necessary steps to install the annotation toolkit.